IBM-Bluemix-Docs/ComposeForScyllaDB/connecting-external.md

 cluster.close()
 ```

-To get started we pull in the latest Cassandra driver:
+To get started, pull in the latest Cassandra driver.

 ```java
 @Grab('com.datastax.cassandra:cassandra-driver-core:3.1.0')
 ```

-After all of the imports we use a `Cluster.builder()` to build up the configuration.
-Just one  of the `ContactPoint`s is used to connect.
-From that connection the other nodes in the cluster are discovered.
-If that `ContactPoint` is unreachable on `connect` then another is used which is why we add all three.
+After all of the imports, we use a `Cluster.builder()` to build up the configuration.
+Only one of the `ContactPoint`s is used to connect.
+From that connection, the other nodes in the cluster are discovered.
+If that `ContactPoint` is unreachable on `connect`, then another is used, which is why we add all three.

-`PreparedStatement`s may be familiar since they are analogous to other DBs' features of the same name.
-The statement is parsed and held at the server ready to be used over and over again.
-The following calls to `bind` and `execute` populate and send the data over to the server for actual execution.
-While there are simpler methods for one off execution, it is good to highlight such a useful feature.
+You might be familiar with `PreparedStatement`s, since they are analogous to features of the same name that are offered by other databases.
+The statement is parsed, and held at the server ready to be used and reused.
+The following calls to `bind` and `execute` populate and send the data to the server for execution.
+While there are simpler methods for one-off execution, this is a useful feature to be aware of.

-To prove that the script works go back to your `cqlsh` and query the table:
+To prove that the script works, go back to your `cqlsh` and query the table.

 ![Results from `SELECT` in `cqlsh`.](./images/results_select_java.png "Results from Select")

 ## Connecting from Python

 To connect your python application, use the [DataStax Python Driver](https://github.com/datastax/python-driver).
-Installation can be done through pip:
+YOu can use `pip` to install the driver.

 ```shell
 pip install cassandra-driver
 ```

-This pulls in the driver with a python package manager `pip`.
-The driver expects a cetificate to use when TLS/SSL is enabled, and instructions for using a certificate with your service are on the [Using LE Certificates](./scylla-certificates.html) page.
+The driver expects to use a certificate when TLS/SSL is enabled.
+You can find instructions for using a certificate with your service on the [Using Certificates](./scylla-certificates.html) page.
 All the other information the driver needs is in the _Connection Strings_ of the service _Overview_.

-The following performs very similarly to the Java code of preparing a statement and executing an insert:
+The example code performs similarly to the Java code, by preparing a statement and executing an insert:

 ```python
 import ssl